-> I sewed two vertical lines, dividing the cuff into pockets that could hold all my paraphernalia.
-I left the denim leg long enough to tuck into the seat cushion on the other side of the chair arm.
-This keeps the panel from slipping.
+I sewed two vertical lines, dividing the cuff into pockets that could hold all my paraphernalia.
+(To keep the panel from slipping, I left the denim leg long enough to tuck into the seat cushion on the other side of the chair arm.)

-I love this little caddy.
-I love that I didn’t spend a penny.
-I love that it’s washable.
-And I love that I’ve not lost my glasses since I made it.
+I love that I didn’t spend a penny on this caddy, and I love that it’s washable.
+I’ve not lost my glasses since I made it.

 I get a kick out of upcycling and repurposing.
 I’ve said it before, it makes me feel smart and resourceful.
 I have an extra jean leg, if anyone would like to make an arm chair caddy of her/his own.
 Answer this question correctly, and I’ll mail you the jean leg.
 Yessiree, I will.